thehottgame/theHoTTGameGuide/docs/source/0-trinitarianism/quest-4.rst

   we can show that paths also satisfy groupoid laws.
 - We have already made ``cong`` in the previous part (in Hint 6).
-- The function ``pathToFun`` which takes a path between spaces and converts it to a function bewteen the spaces, following points along the path of spaces.
+- The function ``pathToFun`` which takes a path between spaces and converts it to a function between the spaces, following points along the path of spaces.
 - The function ``endPt`` which follows a path along a bundle.